beldrevo/reward-calc/README.md

 - In real project I would use:
   - React Router for navigating between views (e.g. totalReward view, customerTransactions/Reward view).
   - Separate APIs to get list of all transactions, search API, get info by Customer, etc.
-  - Store list of all transactions in global store.
+  - Store to keep list of all transactions or other API responses if needed.